 Moses dies, and God directs Joshua to “cross over.”

 The Jordon is at flood stage, a mile wide, a raging, daunting river to cross.
 In the natural, it didn’t seem to be the right time to cross over.

-While on a missions trip to Brazil in 2003, the Lord spoke to me, “Your job is your river Jordan.”
+While on a mission’s trip to Brazil in 2003, the Lord spoke to me, “Your job is your Jordan river.”
 Our church plant was barely a year old, I was working a full-time job to support my family and the ministry, and now God was prompting me to quit the job to better pastor the church.
-In fact, He said to me, “the church can’t become what I want it to be unless you quit the church and pastor the church full-time.”
+In fact, he said to me, “the church can’t become what I want it to be unless you quit the church and pastor the church full-time.”

 My response, “But God, we are the biggest givers in this small church of 20 people, we don’t even take a salary from the church, how are we going to make it?!”

 When I arrived home, I was hoping my wife Carolyn would have a “word of wisdom” about this new directive from God!
 To my shock, she said, “God has been speaking to me that you are to leave your job, I’m in agreement.”